 Amsterdam Fringe Festival – The Dutch Theatre Festival shows the best of last season’s productions whilst the Fringe offers avant-garde theatre.
-3-13 Sep 2020, multiple locations in Amsterdam.
+3-13 Sep 2020 at 26 different locations around Amsterdam.

+[?]
 Jordaan Festival – Dutch musical singers gather in the streets of the Jordaan neighbourhood.
 Location de Appeltjesmarkt, the 46th edition is tentatively expected 4-6 Sep 2020 although no confirmation as of yet so looks like it could be cancelled.

-Valtifest – DJs perform dance, house, electro and hip-hop on the waterfront at Amsterdam Noord.
-Expected Sep 2020 (13th edition, venue/dates to be confirmed) at Kaap Oost, Amsterdam.
+[X] Valtifest – DJs perform dance, house, electro and hip-hop on the waterfront at Amsterdam Noord.
+2020 event is cancelled, a small Playa Valtifesta event at Blijburg beach is expected for 5 Sep 2020.

 See our complete festival calendar for Amsterdam